fbosch/poke-types/README.md

 <p align="center">
 A module that exposes all Pokémon types —
 <br/>
-and their weaknesses, strengths and immunities.
+ their weaknesses, strengths and immunities.
 </p>

 ## Install